Samarth-3910/Samarth-3910/README.md

 ### 💡 About Me

-I'm Samarth Keshari, a **3rd Year B.Tech Computer Science and Engineering** student at **GLA University**, captivated by the art of crafting intelligent and impactful solutions.
+I'm Samarth Keshari, a **3rd Year B.Tech Computer Science and Engineering**, captivated by the art of crafting intelligent and impactful solutions.
 My journey in tech is fueled by an insatiable curiosity, constantly exploring the dynamic intersections of **Artificial Intelligence**, **Machine Learning**, and **Web Development**.

 ### 🚀 My Approach